automatearmy/sync-to-cloud-deploy/cloudshell_tutorial.md

 3. Enable the necessary Google Cloud APIs for Google Sync to Cloud

 <walkthrough-footnote>
 If the script indicates any missing permissions or requirements, please address them before continuing.
-You must have Owner role and Service Account Token Creator role on the project.
+You must have BOTH the Owner role AND Service Account Token Creator role on the project.
+While the Owner role gives you access to most GCP resources, the Service Account Token Creator role is a separate permission that may still fail even with Owner access.
 </walkthrough-footnote>

 ## OAuth Consent Screen Configuration